SECTION B. ORGANIZATION OF THE UNIVERSITY

 B.1 The Governing Board: The Board of Governors of the Colorado State University System (last revised June 22, 2006)

-Membership and term of office for the Board is prescribed in Section 23-30-101 of the Colorado Revised Statutes which are quoted in part as:
+Membership and term of office for the Board is stated in Section 23-30-101 of the Colorado Revised Statutes.

-Both the filling of vacancies in the Board membership and the provision for service by members without compensation are covered in Section 23-30-103 of the Colorado Revised Statutes of 2002.
-This section provides:
+Both the filling of vacancies in the Board membership and the provision for service by members without compensation are set forth in Section 23-30-103 of the Colorado Revised Statutes.

 B.1.3.2 Requirements of the Colorado Sunshine Act of 1972 (last revised June 17, 2003)